.NET for open source

 Navigate to Settings and select settings for .NET.

-To scan all development dependencies, be sure that Scan build dependencies are checked.
+To scan all development dependencies, ensure that Scan build dependencies are checked.

 After you select a NuGet project for import, Snyk builds the dependency tree based on these manifest files: